 The use of electronic devices and other technology at school is a privilege, not a right.
 Students are prohibited from using electronic devices, except as provided herein.
-Students are able to visit the office to make a phone call in the instance of forgotten items, change in after school extracurricular schedules, etc. An electronic device includes, but is not limited to, the following: cell phone, smart phone, audio or video recording device, personal digital assistant (PDA), ipod©, ipad©, laptop computer, tablet computer or other similar electronic device.
+An electronic device includes, but is not limited to, the following: cell phone, smart phone, audio or video recording device, personal digital assistant (PDA), ipod, ipad, laptop computer, tablet computer or other similar electronic device.
 Pocket pagers and other paging devices are not allowed on school property at any time, except with the express permission of the building principal.

-During instructional time, which includes class periods and passing periods, electronic devices must be kept powered-off and out-of-sight unless: (a) permission is granted by an administrator; (b) use of the device is provided in a student's individualized education program (IEP); or (c) it is needed in an emergency that threatens the safety of students, staff, or other individuals.
+During instructional time, which includes class periods and passing periods, electronic devices must be kept silenced and in the classroom's Cell Phone Caddy:

+1. permission is granted by an administrator, teacher or school staff member;

+- 2. use of the device is provided in a student's individualized education program (IEP); or - 3. it is needed in an emergency that threatens the safety of students, staff, or other individuals.